1982 World Series: Game 7

-This was the Brewers' only World Series appearance.
+As of 2025, this remains the Brewers' only World Series appearance.

 Composite box

 1982 World Series (4–3): St. Louis Cardinals (N.L.) over Milwaukee Brewers (A.L.)

 Aftermath

 Paul Molitor set a World Series record with his fifth hit, in the ninth inning of Game 1.
-Robin Yount would set another record in the seventh inning of Game 5 by becoming the first player in Series history to have two four-hit games.
+Robin Yount would set another record in the seventh inning of Game 5 by becoming the first player in Series history to have two four-hit games in a single Series.